combatopera/Leytonium/README.md

 Short status of all shallow projects in directory.

 ### t
-Show tree with 1 level of hidden files.
+Show tree with hidden descendants but not their descendants.

 ### taskding
 Play a sound when a long-running child of shell terminates.